thenexthub/Codira/docs/CompilerPerformance.md

 #### Diagnostic options

-The Swift compiler has a variety of built-in diagnostic options.
+The Codira compiler has a variety of built-in diagnostic options.
 Some are interpreted by the driver, others are interpreted by the frontend jobs that the driver runs: these have to be passed on the driver command-line with `-Xfrontend` to get passed through to the frontends.
 In a multi-frontend,